degiorgioo/nitro-docker/README.md

 * yeoman with generator-nitro

 ## Nitro Files
 During Buildtime of the image, all needed files for nitro are copied into the container.
 This means that, when the developing System is started all needed files for the development are into it.
-It's not necessary to install any dependencies for the project or to run any commands like ```npm install```, becaus the container is shipped ready and prepared for the development.
+It's not necessary to install any dependencies for the project or to run any commands like ```npm install```, because the container is shipped ready and prepared for the development.

 ## Package.json files
 The package.json file into the nitro folder, should have a list with all dependencies of the project.